-Chapter Introduction Chapter 17 Cluster This module is used to configure cluster function to centrally manage the scattered devices in the network.
-Here mainly introduces: NDP: Configure NDP function to get the information of the directly connected neighbor devices.
-NTDP: Configure NTDP function for the commander switch to collect NDP information.
-Cluster: Configure cluster function to establish and maintain cluster.
-Chapter 18 Maintenance This module is used to assemble the commonly used system tools to manage the switch.
+Chapter Introduction Chapter 17 Maintenance This module is used to assemble the commonly used system tools to manage the switch.
 Here mainly introduces: System Monitor: Monitor the memory and CPU of the switch.
 Log: View and configure the system log function.
-Device Diagnostics: Including Cable Test and Loopback.
+Device Diagnose: Including Cable Test and Loopback.
 Cable Test tests the connection status of the cable connected to the switch; and Loopback tests if the port of the switch and the connected device are available.
-Network Diagnostics: Test if the destination is reachable and the account of router hops from the switch to the destination.
-Chapter 19 System Maintenance via FTP Introduces how to download firmware of the switch via FTP function.
-Appendix A Specifications Lists the glossary used in this manual.
-Appendix B Configure the PCs Introduces how to configure the PCs.
-Appendix C 802.1X Client Software Introduces how to use 802.1X Client Software provided for authentication.
-Appendix D Glossary Lists the glossary used in this manual.
+Network Diagnose: Test if the destination is reachable and the account of router hops from the switch to the destination.
+Chapter 18 System Maintenance via FTP Introduces how to download firmware of the switch via FTP function.
+Appendix A Specifications Lists the hardware specifications used in this manual.
+Appendix B Glossary Lists the glossary used in this manual.